• Recipes

 No matter how many slices you're cooking, start with 1 minute, then check the bacon and add on more time as necessary.
 It shouldn't take more than 2 or 3 minutes total.

-Can I cook the turkey bacon in a skillet?
+How do I cook turkey bacon in a skillet?

 Most types of turkey bacon should be heated and cooked thoroughly before consuming, even if the meat is cured.
-If the packaging says "fully cooked" then presumably you can eat it raw, but it's always safest to heat turkey bacon before eating it.
+Even if the packaging says "fully cooked" it's always safest to heat turkey bacon before eating it.

 The easiest way to reheat cooked bacon is in the microwave.
 Start at 10 seconds, then microwave longer if necessary.
 One caveat: the texture will be chewy after reheating in the microwave.
 Pantryandlarder.com has a good guide for reheating bacon using several different methods.